gottacatchenall/ms_sampling_effort/manuscript.md

 # False-negatives as a product of relative abundance

 In this section we demonstrate the realized probability of false-negative changes drastically with sampling effort.
-We do this by simulating the observation process on both 243 empirical food webs from the Mangal database [@Banville2021ManJl] and also food-webs generated using the niche model [@cite].
+We do this by simulating the process of interaction observation on both 243 empirical food webs from the Mangal database [@Banville2021ManJl] and random food-webs generated using the niche model [@cite].

 A simple model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
 Across